jonathank1906/AOOP-Exam/README.md

 - Fire and forget tasks, where the tasks can be executed in any order.
 It runs tasks in parallel.
 Saves time.

 ## Periodic Timer
+- Used for when you want a task to occur for example every 5 seconds or every 5 hours.
+This could be a task that keeps downloading something or keeps updating something from a database.
+    - The essential idea is that this task does not run the whole time but only does something every certain amount of time.
+- Another use case is for it to be used to run work in the background and do updates all the time.

+It is better to use a periodic timer instead of the traditoinal way where you would use a while true loop that waits for five milliseconds for example.